-Length
+Table I Human parameters

-Number Link Name Mass [kg] [m] Width [m]
+Number Link name Mass (kg) Length (m) Width (m)

 1 Head 5.9 0.28 0.21

 2 Trunk 27.2 0.48 0.23

 3 Hip 18.1 0.23 0.23

 4 Humerus 4.5 0.39 0.12

-5 Arm 2.7 0.35 0.08
+5 Arm 2.7 0.35 80.0

 6 Hand 0.5 0.2 0.07

 7 Femur 9.1 0.61 0.17

 8 Leg 4.5 0.56 0.16

 9 Foot 0.8 0.26 0.11

+In derivation of the references using the simulation, we assume the following points:

+- the human model moves each joints as Figure 5(b);

+- · the human model does not bend its arm;

+- the human model does not put out the power on its arm (the joint of shoulder is free);

+- the human model grasps the bar using its hand with enough force; and

+- we assume the height of human model is 170 cm.

-From the simulation results, Fig.7(a) shows the tracks of the bed system and Fig.7(b) shows the tracks of the support bar.
-The coordination of Fig.7(a) and (b) is defined as shown in Fig.6.
-In Fig.7(b), the start point is lower right and the end point is upper left.
+We use the Working Model 2D as a physical simulator and MATLAB as a controller.
+Both applications are linked by Dynamic Data Exchange function on Windows OS.
+From the simulation results, Figure 7(a) shows the tracks of the bed system and Figure 7(b) shows the tracks of the support bar.
+The coordination of Figure 7(a) and (b) is defined as shown in Figure 6.
+In Figure 7(b), the start point is lower right and the end point is upper left.
 Using these tracks as the position control reference, our assistance system can realize the standing up motion which Kamiya proposes.

-C. Discussion

-In standing up motion of Kamiya scheme, we can divide the standing up motion into four phases as table 2.
-[8] In first phase, the patient still sits and inclines his trunk to forward direction.
-In second phase, he lifts off from the chair and in third phase (as shown in Fig.4(b)), he lifts the body.
-In fourth phase, he extends his knee joint completely and ends the standing up motion.

-Now, we show the output torque of each joint in Fig.8(a) and the force applied to the force sensor of ACT1 in Fig.8(b) from computer simulations.
-The knee load becomes heavy from 25 to 70[%] of movement pattern.
+3.3 Discussion In standing up motion of Kamiya scheme, we can divide the standing up motion into four phases as Table II (Chugo et al., 2006).
+In the first phase, the patient still sits and inclines his trunk to forward direction.
+In the second phase, he lifts off from the chair and in the third phase (as shown in Figure 4(b)), he lifts the body.
+In the fourth phase, he extends his knee joint completely and ends the standing up motion.
+Now, we show the output torque of each joint in Figure 8(a) and the force applied to the force sensor of ACT1 in Figure 8(b) from computer simulations.
+The knee load Figure 7 Derived control references becomes heavy from 25 to 70 percent of movement pattern.
 During this period, the body is lifted up from the bed and we can consider that this period is third phase.
-In general, if the applied load to each joint is heavier than 0.5[Nm/kg], it is difficult to stand up for the elderly person.
-[15]

-From the simulation result as Fig.8(a), the output torque of knee joint exceeds 0.5[Nm/kg] in third phase.
-Therefore, it is required to reduce the load of knee joint in third phase.
-On the other hand, in first, second and fourth phase, the load of each joint does not exceed 0.5[Nm/kg].
-Therefore, in these phase, it is required to maintain the motion of Kamiya scheme.
+In general, if the applied load to each joint is heavier than 0.5 Nm/kg, it is difficult to stand up for the elderly person (Schenkman et al., 1990).
+From the simulation result as Figure 8(a), the output torque of knee joint exceeds 0.5 Nm/kg in the third phase.
+Therefore, it is required to reduce the load of knee joint in the third phase.
+On the other hand, in the first, second and fourth phases, the load of each joint does not exceed 0.5 Nm/kg.
+Therefore, in these phases, it is required to maintain the motion of Kamiya scheme.
+4. Force control 4.1 Proposed control scheme

-(a) Output torque of each joint (b) Applied force Fig. 8 Required force for the standing up motion
+Table II Four phases of standing up motion

-TABLE II FOUR PHASES OF STANDING UP MOTION

 Phase Priority Action

-1:Flexion Momentum Stability Sitting
+1:Flexion momentum Stability Sitting

-2:Momentum Transfer Stability Lift-off
+2:Momentum transfer Stability Lift-off

-3:Extension Traction Max Dorsiflexion
+3:Extension Traction Max dorsiflexion

-4:Stabilization Stability End Hip Extension
+4:Stabilization Stability End hip extension

+Figure 8 Required force for the standing up motion